close-up image of a line of champagne glasses being filled from a green champagne bottle

 • Cost: $60 per day, per location

-• The local authority (i.e. mayor or county executive) will be notified of your application and have the opportunity to weigh in on the application
+• The local authority (e.g. mayor or county executive) will be notified of your application and have the opportunity to weigh in on the application.

-• You may purchase spirits from a domestic (in-state) Spirits Distributor, Spirits Retailer licensee, Craft Distillery, or Distillery.
-You may also purchase spirits from a U.S. distillery holding a Spirits Out-of-State Certificate of Approval (COA) with Washington to ship spirits directly to licensed retailers.
-Beer or wine may be purchased wholesale or retail.
+• You may buy spirits from a domestic (in-state) Spirits Distributor, Spirits Retailer licensee, Craft Distillery, or Distillery.
+You may also buy spirits from a U.S. distillery holding a Spirits Out-of-State Certificate of Approval (COA) in Washington to ship spirits directly to licensed retailers.
+Beer or wine may be bought wholesale or retail.

 Resources